heathhenley/heathhenley.github.io/content/posts/how-does-s63-enc-format-work.md

 `M_KEY` pairs is shared with the official data servers, but not with users, other OEMs, or anyone else.
 The `M_ID` is a 2 character alphanumeric code, but represented using it's ASCII representation in hexadecimal.
-So for example, the `M_ID` 01 is represented as `3031`.
-The `M_KEY` is a five character hexadecimal number, but also represented using it's ASCII representation in hexadecimal.
+So for example, the `M_ID` `01` is represented as `3031`.
+The `M_KEY` is a five character hexadecimal number, but also often represented using it's ASCII representation in hexadecimal.
 So the `M_KEY` `123AB` is represented as `3132334142`.
 This needs to be kept secret by the OEM.
 The IHO shares this with the data servers by a secure means that is no doubt well documented, so that they have access to it in later steps.